nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

-### D.X: Viewing all anime in a specific or active watchlist
+### D.9: Viewing all anime in a specific or active watchlist
 1. Viewing all anime in a specific or active watchlist.
     1. Prerequisite: The watchlist must contain at least one anime.